martysanchez/triplemint-browse-listings/README.md

 This project is a simplified representation of the Triplemint listings page built with Svelte 3.

+## Deployed Version

+A deployed version of this web app can be found at **[https://triplemint-browse-listings.vercel.app/](https://triplemint-browse-listings.vercel.app/)**

 ## Project Features

 - Responsive Grid Layout